Things That Can Kill You in Iceland (Plus Sand Snakes)

 Whereas snowstorms mainly tend to take place in wintertime, they have been known to take place in the middle of summer.
 Snowstorms are more likely to occur in the Highlands, where you won't find much shelter or traffic.

-Hiking in Iceland is a beautiful way to explore the country and is very popular.
+Hiking tours in Iceland are a beautiful way to explore the country and are very popular.
 However, when you go hiking in Iceland, you need to be prepared for any weather, even in the summer.
 This is not an occasion to pack light.
-Bring layers of wool or fleece and avoid wearing cotton or denim, as they get cold and lose their insulation capabilities when wet.
+Bring layers of wool or fleece, and avoid wearing cotton or denim, as they get cold and lose their insulation capabilities when wet.

 The most popular hiking route in Iceland is Laugavegur, named after Reykjavik's busiest shopping street.
 Even though it's a busy route, you can still feel like you're the only one on it.